 National Board Training

-After engaging for three robust years with virtual cohorts, we recognize that we are in a time when virtual opportunities are now challenging for some people as they are no longer working from home or engaging in hybrid work.
-Additionally, we are watching the challenges in arts/culture and nonprofit organizations as board members narrow their focus on what to prioritize and are grappling with the impact of the current political and social climate.
+After engaging for three robust years of National Board Training, we are watching the challenges in arts/culture and nonprofit organizations as board members narrow their focus on what to prioritize and are grappling with the impact of the current political, social, and financial climate.

 Registration Fee